 Rounding and Other Considerations

-In accordance with the NCES Statistical Standards, many tables in this volume use a series of symbols to alert the reader to special statistical notes.
-These symbols, and their meanings, are as follows:
+In accordance with the NCES Statistical Standards, many tables in this volume use special symbols to alert the reader to various statistical notes.
+These symbols and their meanings are as follows:

 — Not available.